namberino/pcb-business-card/README.md

 ![pcb view](img/pcb-view.png)

-The circuit is a standalone Arduino Uno circuit with FTDI programmer support

 # Plans

 I plan on improving on this design.
 Here's a couple bullet points on what I plan on improving:

 - Add an NFC antenna

-- Use SMD components instead (Right now, I don't really have good access to many SMD components so the components I use are all through-hole)
+- Use SMD components (Right now, I don't really have good access to many SMD components so the components I use are all through-hole)
 - Add 5V battery to provide energy for the MCU

 # Credits